-How Much Does It Cost To Get A Driving Licence in Malaysia?
+How Much Does It Cost To Get A Driving Licence In Malaysia?

-So you’re ready to hit the Malaysian roads.
 Here are some easy steps to take when obtaining a drivers licence in Malaysia.
 Just like any other services, the cost to obtain a drivers licence has increased as compared to 10 or 20 years ago.

-For instance back in the early 2000s, the average cost to get a Class D driving licence would range somewhere between RM1000 to RM1500.
+For instance, back in the early 2000s, the average cost to get a Class D driving licence would range somewhere between RM1,000 to RM1,500.
 And that’s really depending on the driving school and of course the distance between your pick up point and the test area.

 Costs increased these days are also attributed to the newly-revamped learning curriculum which required longer teaching hours and new teaching methods.
 The new curriculum was in-depth with a one-on-one teaching approach, unlike the old system where some sections of teaching were conducted in groups.

-Driving Licence Cost and Fees in Malaysia
+Driving licence cost and fees in Malaysia

 There are various steps involved before you can be a proud holder of a Malaysian driving licence.
 The first step is to register with an approved driving institute.
 You can get a list of approved driving institutes in Malaysia at the Jabatan Pengangkutan Jalan (JPJ) website here.